 7) Cleaning supplies.

 Be prepared to clean up after your pet.

 You should also know that you cannot hike with your pet inside Rocky Mountain National Park.
 Although there are many local trails that do allow dogs, the trails in Rocky Mountain National Park are off limits!
 Part of the Park’s mission is to protect wildlife, so that is why these rules are in place.

 That being said, you can bring your pet inside the park, so long as it is on a leash or confined at all times.
 Pets are not allowed on trails or in the backcountry, but pets are allowed in campgrounds, picnic areas, and along roadsides.
 Also, your pet cannot be left unattended in your vehicle.
 You should always clean up after your pet.

-Service animals as defined by the Americans with Disabilities Act are permitted on trails and in the backcountry.
+Service animals as defined by the Americans with Disabilities Act (no, emotional support animals do not qualify) are permitted on trails and in the backcountry.

 Check out these pet services in Estes Park for more information about bringing pets with you.